-Starting from a base in Windhoek, the four star Southern Namibia Overland Safari explores the most captivating regional destinations .
+Starting from a base in Windhoek, the 4-Star Southern Namibia Overland Safari explores the most captivating regional destinations .

 A morning desert experience is followed by breakfast, after which guests are transferred to the local airstrip for a flight to Windhoek.
 From Windhoek Airport, guests board a flight to Johannesburg, bringing to an end an in-depth overland safari in southern Namibia.